-An adaptation of Graham Greene's classic novel about a small-town hood who marries a waitress who witnessed him murdering a rival thug in order to keep her quiet.
+An adaptation of Graham Greene's classic novel about a small-town hood who marries a waitress who deduced that he killed a rival thug in order to keep her quiet.
 As his gang begins to doubt his abilities, the man becomes more desperate and violent.
 Written by

 Was this review helpful to you?